Deformations of homotopy theories via algebraic theories: Mal'cev theories

 We also record the following here.

 \begin{lemma} Fix a levelwise Cartesian square

 of simplicial objects in $\Model_{\calP}$, and suppose that $\pi$ is levelwise a $\pi_0$-surjection.
-Then the square remains Cartesian after geometric realization. \end{lemma} \begin{proof} By \cref{prop:geometricrealizationsgroups}, we may by evaluating on $P\in\calP$ reduce to proving the corresponding statement with $\Model_{\calP}$ replaced by $\Hrd(\Gpd_\infty)$.
+Then the square remains Cartesian after geometric realization. \end{lemma} \begin{proof} By \cref{prop:geometricrealizationsgroups}, pullbacks and geometric realizations are computed pointwise, so by evaluating an arbitrary element $P\in\calP$ we may reduce to proving the corresponding statement with $\Model_{\calP}$ replaced by $\Hrd(\Gpd_\infty)$.
 The square can now be modeled as a Cartesian square of bisimplicial herds in which the map $\pi$ is levelwise a surjection.
 This square remains Cartesian upon taking diagonals, and remains homotopy Cartesian as $\pi$ remains a Kan fibration by \cref{lem:herdfacts}(1).
 This proves the claim. \end{proof}

 \begin{rmk} After this point, herds will no longer appear explicitly. \tqed \end{rmk}

 Observe that $\Model_{\calP}$ consists of those small presheaves on $\calP$ which are local with respect to the class of maps of the form $\coprod_{i\in I}h(P_i)\rightarrow h(\coprod_{i\in I}P_i)$ for $\{P_i:i\in I\}$ a set of objects in $\calP$.